DjangoCRM/django-crm/docs/site/operator_and_sales_manager_roles.md

 The operator's duties include creating and processing commercial requests in [the CRM](https://github.com/DjangoCRM/django-crm/){target="_blank"}.
 In smaller companies, sales managers fulfill this role as well.
-In addition to requests, operators also work with lead, company and contact objects.
+In addition to Requests, operators also work with [Lead](#lead-object), [Company](#company-object) and [Contact person](#object-of-company-contact-persons) objects.
 Operators must be granted rights to company mailboxes that receive commercial requests.

 ### Working with requests

 Requests coming through contact forms of your company's websites create objects in Django CRM automatically.
 Requests coming to your company's email should be imported.
-To do this, click the "Import request from mail" button in the upper right corner of the requests page.
+To do this, click the "Import request from mail" button in the upper right corner of the "Requests" page.
   `Home > Crm > Requests`

 The list of incoming emails of your company's email account or the list of email accounts if there is more than one.